 Namche Bazaar is a town of steeply terraced buildings, so most of the buildings offer great views!

 It's important to give your body time to adjust to the higher altitude, so today we stay put in Namche.
-That said, there's lots you can choose to do, like visit the Sherpa Museum or local monastery, or do a beautiful day hike to Everest View Hotel for a drink and snack.
+That said, there are lots you can choose to do, like visit the Sherpa Museum or a local monastery, or do a beautiful day hike to Everest View Hotel for a drink and snack.

 There are plenty of shops in Namche Bazaar for stocking up on snacks and any other trekking whatnots you might need.
-There are a couple of ATMs in town, but they don't accept all cards and we wouldn't rely on them in case they're not working.
-The better option is bringing enough rupees with you, or exchanging dollars or euros at the local bank in Namche.
+There are a couple of ATMs in town, but they don't accept all cards, and we wouldn't rely on them in case they're not working.
+The better option is to bring enough rupees with you, or exchange dollars or euros at the local bank in Namche.

 Hotel Everest View was built in the 60s and is one of the world's highest hotels